Fall favorite Butternut Squash Soup is a creamy and dreamy soup with no dairy

 Because the ingredients will be pureed at the end you can just roughly chop everything before adding to the soup pot to cook.

 One of the best ways to puree soups and vegetables is with an immersion blender, also called a stick blender.
 There are so many things you can do with a stick blender beyond soup.
-I use it for salad dressings, marinades, dips, and milkshakes.
-I have an amazing immersion blender that I’ve used for years.
-Click HERE for the link to the one I use, but any brand will work.
+Use it for salad dressings, marinades, dips, and milkshakes.
+Blending broth-based vegetable soups makes them creamy without having to add any actual cream or dairy.
+Because there is no added cream this soup clocks in at just 99 calories per serving!

-If you don’t have an immersion blender then just use your regular blender for a very smooth soup.
-Be very careful using a blender for hot liquids, and blend in 2 small batches.
+If you don’t have an immersion blender just use your regular blender for a smooth soup.
+Be very careful using a blender for hot liquids, and blend in 2 small batches, with your hand and a kitchen towel on the lid.

-Butternut squash soup is incredible on its own but there are a lot of garnishes that work well on top of the soup.
+Butternut squash soup is incredible on its own but there are a lot of garnishes that work well on top of this soup.
 Here are some of my favorites:

 - Roasted Pumpkin Seeds